 The 2015 Prize will award a total of $175,000 to three technologies with the potential to meaningfully reduce long-term oil dependence.
-Winners will be announced on Tuesday, June 23.
+Winners will be announced at an event in July of 2015.

 Click here to learn more about the Prize and download the application form.

 Winners were determined by the combined votes of an expert selection panel, the public via online voting, and the audience at SAFE’s OPEC Oil Embargo +40: A National Summit on Energy Security.
 As the first place winner, Nostrum Energy, LLC received $125,000 in prize money.
 As the first and second runners up, Achates Power, Inc. and Virent, Inc. received $35,000 and $15,000.

 Kaushik Vyas, CEO

 Nostrum Energy’s internally cooled Internal Combustion cycle for engines can double the thermal efficiency and triple the fuel-to-wheel efficiency of a vehicle.
 It uses liquid and gas media, and advanced injection and control technologies.
 As first step in sweeping remake of the engine, Nostrum is introducing new injectors which can increase efficiency by 20% or more, followed by other products.
 Nostrum’s product line will target existing and new vehicles - without impacting existing manufacturing infrastructure.
 With more than 200 million IC engines being produced every year, this represents a pragmatic and effective way to reduce oil imports – NOW.